mikeerickson/laravel-craftsman/README.md

 ```

 ## Custom Templates
-Laravel Craftsman provides support for creating custom templates.
+Laravel Craftsman provides support for creating custom templates if you wish to change the syntax to match your personal style.
+The default templates use the standard Laravel syntax, but we like to allow ou have your own flair.

 ### Customizing Templates
-If you wish to create derivatives of the supported templates, you can customize the `config.php` located in the `laravel-craftsman` directory
+If you wish to create derivatives of the supported templates, you can customize the `config.php` located in the `laravel-craftsman` directory.
+By default, this will be `~/.composer/vendor/codedungeon/laravel-craftsman`, but may be different depending on the method you chose to install laravel-craftsman.

 ```php
     'templates' => [